 - It requires a considerable amount of construction materials for its development.

-These bridges are constructed using trusses that consist of several small elements forming a triangular truss.
+The truss bridge is a framework consisting of struts (inclined members), these bridges are constructed using trusses that consist of several small elements forming a triangular truss.

 The span length of the truss bridge is between 50 m-1100 m.

 The single-span bridge is similar to the supported beam because it bends and loads vertically.

 Bending causes compression in the top chords (or horizontal members), tension in the bottom chords, and tension or compression in the vertical or oblique members depending on their orientation.

 The trusses are very rigid, lightweight that can support heavy loads, while they serve to move the load from one point to a wider area.